 Like many patients, I've always wondered how long my ependymoma was in my body before it caused any problems.
 I asked Dr. Fine this and he wrote, "It's impossible to say how long you had the tumor.
 The fact of the matter is that this is a very slow growing tumor so it's conceivable that you had the tumor for years or even decades.
 Just impossible to know."

 [In July 2013 a biopsy of a lump I found in my right breast revealed DCIS, known as "Stage Zero Breast Cancer."
 I had it removed over two operations, including plastic surgery on my left breast, and thankfully there was no sign of invasive cancer.
-Happily, radiation is not indicated.
-I have decided against taking an "insurance" regimen of Tamoxifen.
+Happily, radiation was not indicated.
+I decided against taking an "insurance" regimen of Tamoxifen.
 I highly recommend my network of breast cancer specialists, including genetics counselors, in the DC/VA area if anyone ever would like my contact list!]

 Everything I have included on this site is based on my personal experience.